opencitations/oscar/doc/README.md

 ```

 ### Results category:
 Each rule will retrieve results that should be classified in categories.
-This will enable the system to view the information needed according to the category the current category it belongs to.
+This will enable the system to view the information needed according to the category the current rule belongs to.
 Next on this documentation we will describe how a category should be defined.
 **How:** assign a string value to the **category** key.
 **Example:** a rule which retrieves results as a document category:
 ```js